shuyao95/shuyao95.github.io/index.md

 - Teaching assistant for *CS5242 Neural Networks and Deep Learning*, School of Computing, NUS (Spring 2019)

 <h2 class="archive__title">{{ "Professional Services" }}</h2>
-- Invited to serve as a reviewer for ICML & NeurIPS, 2022
+- Invited to serve as a reviewer for ICML, NeurIPS, ACML, 2022